atlosdotorg/atlos/docs/content/docs/Overview/roadmap.md

 ### Backup codes for MFA
 Atlso now generates single-use recovery codes so that investigators have a backup system to log in to Atlos in the case they lose access to their MFA device.

+### Filter and search notifications
+We added search and filtering to notifications to help investigators find incidents faster.

+### Email notifications
+Investigators want to know when someone is awaiting their response in an investigation.
+We added email notifications so you can opt-in to alerts when you've been tagged in a comment.

+### Attribute decorators
+Investigators often want to indicate their confidence in a geolocation or identification.
+We've added attribute "decorators" that will enable researchers to attach confidence values or other annotations to each attribute.
 {{% /steps %}}